UKHomeOffice/cop-translation-plugin/README.md

 {$.processContext.myProcessVariableName.attribute}
 ```

-##### Decrypted content (Currently images supported)
+##### Encrypted content

-In order to decrypt image content you will need to tag the form component with 'sensitive':
+In order to encrypt content you will need to tag the form component with 'sensitive':

 **_All endpoints are protected using Keycloak_**